BlueprintAIAssistant Documentation

 7.2 Tool Call Parsing

-The plugin supports three tool call formats with fallback parsing:
+The plugin supports four tool call formats with fallback parsing:

 1. Structured Tool Calls (Primary)